oculus42/short-uuid/README.md

 short-uuid starts with RFC4122 v4-compliant UUIDs and translates them into other, usually shorter formats.
-It also provides translators to convert back and forth from RFC complaint UUIDs to the shorter formats.
+It also provides translators to convert back and forth from RFC compliant UUIDs to the shorter formats.

 ```javascript
 var short = require('short-uuid');